AndreHilario/DrivenPass/README.md

 - **Secure Notes** (`/notes`) 🔒
   - Secure Note Creation:
-    - Users can create secure notes with a title and content.
+    - Users can create secure notes.
   - Secure Note Retrieval:
     - Users can list all their notes or retrieve a specific one by ID.
   - Secure Note Deletion: